How to Stick to New Year’s Resolutions: Understanding and Overcoming the Challenges of Change

 Our brains are wired to seek rewards and avoid discomfort.
 The prefrontal cortex, located just behind the forehead, plays a crucial role in decision-making, self-control, and goal setting.
 When we set a resolution, this area of the brain is activated, helping us plan and commit to new behaviors.

 However, the prefrontal cortex also manages other complex tasks, making it susceptible to becoming overwhelmed, especially when we set multiple or overly ambitious goals.
-To combat this, it’s essential to focus on manageable, specific resolutions that don’t overstretch the brain’s capacity for self-regulation.
+To combat this, focusing on manageable, specific resolutions that don’t overstretch the brain’s capacity for self-regulation is essential (Davidson, 2021).

 Why Do We Wait Until the New Year to Make Changes?